Custom Agents

 Tool Loop

 Agents often run a tool use loop, and one of the more common reasons for creating a custom agent is to tailor the behaviour of the loop.
-Here is an agent loop that has a core simillar to the built-in react() agent:
+Here is an agent loop that has a core similar to the built-in react() agent:

 from typing import Sequence